Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Applications

 The last two tasks in Problem~\ref{prob:ground} depend on successfully locating an appropriate $\tau$.
 A straightforward approach would solve these tasks sequentially: apply Theorem~\ref{thm:ite uH} to prepare $\ket{\ite}$ for increasing values of $\tau$, monitor the convergence of $\hat{E}(\tau)$, and then determine $\lambda$ and estimate $\hat{E}(\tau)$.
 This approach becomes computationally expensive because each variation of $\tau$ requires invoking the entire algorithm, including the ground state estimation subroutine to find an appropriate $\lambda \in [\abs{\lambda_0}, \abs{\lambda_0} + \tau^{-1}]$, just to obtain sufficient samples for estimating $\hat{E}(\tau)$.

-We propose a unified approach that accomplishes all three tasks in Problem~\ref{prob:ground} simultaneously.
-The key insight is to introduce the expectation value of the Hamiltonian evolved under the unnormalized state $\expf(U_H)\ket{\phi}$:
+As a better alternative, we propose a unified approach that accomplishes all three tasks in Problem~\ref{prob:ground} simultaneously.
+The key insight is to introduce the expectation value of the Hamiltonian evolved under the unnormalized state $\expft(U_H)\ket{\phi}$: